Mike Michalowicz, Founder, Speaker, Author and Advisor

 “For years, my accountant would tell me to read my income statement…all these different documents.
 He’d tell me to know my metrics, to know the health of my business,” Michalowicz says.
 “I never looked at any of those documents.”

 Instead, his natural behavior was to access his accounts, assess his money, and take actions accordingly.
 He was never going to change this behavior, so he figured it was better to recognize that and develop a system that worked, and integrated these habits.

 In response, he developed Profit First, a bank-based system that is built on common natural behaviors.
 He knew he wasn’t the only one who approached accounting in this haphazard way, and he wanted to help more small business owners feel better about their money.

 To apply the system, you start with an income account.
 This account serves as a distribution platform for all your other accounts, which feed different business purposes.
 “From the income account, you allocate funds to different accounts: profit, owner compensation, taxes, and operating expenses,” Michalowicz says.
-“These are the foundational five. … I believe many businesses [as they grow] will have more specific accounts, such as payroll or capital expenditures.”
+“These are the foundational five. … I believe many businesses will have more specific accounts, such as payroll or capital expenditures.”

 According to Michalowicz, most businesses have between eight and 12 accounts.
 His has 11, and the system has helped him understand exactly what money he has and needs to run his business.
 Profit First offers clarity on how money will be used, before spending a penny.
 It gives every dollar a purpose, and prioritizes setting aside funds as profit.

 He attributes the psychology behind it to Parkinson’s Law.
 Parkinson was a 1950s behavioral theorist who studied how humans utilize resources.
 “He noticed that, as a resource expands in availability, so does consumption,” Michalowicz says.